kqhasaki/kqhasaki.github.io/src/static/resume/resume-en.md

 ## Personal Project

-- [Louis K's blog](https://blog.louisk.xyz) static blog site built with Gatsby.
+- [Louis K's blog](https://blog.louisk.xyz)  A static blog site built with Gatsby.
-- [A movie recommender site](http://louisk.top:8000) A movie recommender site demo built with Django，won a secondary award in _2020's case analysis contest for graduate of statistics_.
+- [A movie recommender site](http://louisk.top:8000) A movie recommender site demo built with Django, won a secondary award in _2020's case analysis contest for graduate of statistics_.

 ## Advantage